Defining Action Filters

 They are used in many Woopra features, such as:

 |Action||The “Action” drop-down menu lists all of the actions you may select from.
-This list includes both events Woopra tracks by default, such as pageviews, or custom events which you have added such as “payment”, “sign up”, “play video”, etc.|
+This list includes events Woopra tracks by default, such as pageviews, AppConnect Actions, and custom events which you have added such as “payment”, “sign up”, “play video”, etc.|

 |Action Constraints||Once you select an action, a section will appear below the drop-down that reads “+ Add Action Constraints”.
 By clicking this, you will be able to add constraints to the action in order to further define it.

 |Visit Constraints||The “Visit Constraints” section allows you to define certain criteria that the visit must match when the filter’s action is committed by the customer.
-This could be the visit referral source, the browser used during the visit, the customer’s location during the visit, etc.
+This could be the visit referral source, the browser used during the visit, the customer’s location during the visit, IP address, etc.

-Example: How To Create a Trigger Filter
+Example: How To Create a Action Filter